jczech/packer-windows/README.md

 ### Windows Updates

-The scripts in this repo will *not* install Windows updates – by default – during Windows Setup.
+The scripts in this repo will *not* install Windows updates – by default – during Windows Setup, because it is so time-consuming.
 If you want to change this, go to the relevent section of `Autounattend.xml`:

 ```xml
 <!-- WITHOUT WINDOWS UPDATES -->